Does Soap Kill Mold? Other Household Alternatives

 People commonly assume you can use baking powder or hydrogen peroxide to kill mold.
 And while these are effective cleaning solutions for some things, mold requires a more robust solution.

 That said, you can incorporate these items into your mold-fighting regimen.
 Hydrogen peroxide makes a great final coat to clean up the infected area, although you should never mix it with vinegar.
-Alternatively, you can add baking powder to your vinegar solution for extra scouring power.
+Alternatively, add baking powder to your vinegar solution for extra scouring power.